EddyPBR/nlw-heat/.github/variaveis-ambiente.md

 <br />

 - API:
-  - Na raiz do projeto crie um arquivo `.env` e copie as variaveis do arquivo `.env.example`;
+  - Na raiz do projeto crie um arquivo `.env`, copie as variaveis do arquivo `.env.example` para dentro do arquivo criado;

   - No campo <b>PORT</b>, será a port do seu servidor Ex.: `3333`;